Ranking Survey: How to Do Ranking in Google Forms

 Step 5: Preview your form to check if the survey ranking options work

-Now that you've added your ranking question, it's a good idea to preview your form to make sure everything is working as it should.
+Now that you've added your ranking question, it's a good idea to preview your ranked choice poll in Google Forms to make sure everything is working as it should.
 To do that, just click on the "Preview" button in the top-right corner (it looks like an eye).

 This will open up a preview of your form where you can test out your ranking question.
 The Google forms grid will show up with rankings on the left and seasons up top.
 You’ll be able to rank each season by selecting the button on each row under the column of the season.
 Once you've ranked all of the seasons, you can submit your form by clicking on the "Submit" button.